What is the timeline for the selection of Organizing Corps 2020?

 What if my preferred primary candidate is not the Democratic nominee?

-We are training an Organizing Corps to support the next Democratic presidential nominee and to help win across the country in 2020.
-To do this, we need a smart, talented and passionate team that reflects the nation’s amazing diversity to organize in every community.
-Even if your preferred candidate does not win the nomination, your skills and effort will be needed to win the general election.
-While not mandatory, we hope that you choose to be a part of the 2020 general election campaign no matter the nominee.
+Organizing Corps 2020 intends to support the next Democratic presidential nominee because we know that to defeat President Trump, we need a talented, passionate team reflective of the nation’s diversity to organize in every community.
+Even if your preferred candidate does not win the nomination, your skills and effort will still be needed to win the general election.
+While not mandatory, we hope that you choose to be a part of the presidential campaign no matter the nominee from approximately June 2020 through November 3, 2020.

 Is this the only opportunity to join the Organizing Corps?